PilzDE/pilz_robots/README.md

 - `test/` contains test files for urdf
   - build tests: `catkin_make tests`
   - build and run tests: `catkin_make run_tests`
+- `config/` defines the controllers and drivers.
+Loads the specialized `PilzTrajectoryController`.

 ### Pilz Coordinate Frames
 To see the robot in rviz you can use